 C is for Chest of Drawers

-For a lot of people upcycling equals furniture painting.
+For a lot of people, upcycling means furniture painting.

-There are easier places to start than a chest of drawers (a mirror frame or a blanket box might be easier starter projects), but there definitely is something very restorative about seeing an unloved and dated chest of drawers painted pretty.
+There are easier places to start than a chest of drawers (a mirror frame or a blanket box might be simpler starter projects), but there is something very restorative about seeing an unloved and dated chest of drawers with a fresh coat of paint.

 We have a brilliant How to Guide for a small chest of drawers upcycle project here.
 The finished piece is even called ‘The Pink Lady’ – painted pretty indeed.